Product

 It supports over 150 technologies, including Java, .NET, Node.js, and PHP applications, as well as databases, servers, and cloud services.

-Applications Manager also comes with AI smart alerts.
-These help businesses get to the root of causes and prevent the same issue from happening again.
+Applications Manager also comes with smart alerts powered by AI and machine learning algorithms.
+These help businesses get to the root of the causes and prevent the same issue from happening again.

-ManageEngine Applications Manager offers three editions to suit different organizational needs:
+ManageEngine Applications Manager offers two editions to suit different organizational needs:

-• Professional: Designed for small to medium enterprises, it supports up to 750 monitors.
+• Professional: Designed for small to medium enterprises, it supports up to 500 applications.

 Each edition or plan is available in either an annual subscription or a perpetual licensing model.